dhurum/sjparser/Readme.md

   Takes entity parser type for elements as a template parameter.
   Constructor receives a `struct` with two elements:
   1. Argument for elements parser
   2. Finish callback, that will be called after array is parsed: `std::function<bool(T &value)>`, where `value` is a vector of elements parser's storage type.
+     Returning false from callback will cause parser to stop parsing.

   If you don't want to provide finish callback, you can pass only elements parser argument to the constructor.